-The new government and NHS rules around reducing the spread of coronavirus (COVID-19) are essential measures.
-But we also need to consider how these changes to our daily lives will affect our allergies.
+As well as the essential measures in place to help reduce the spread of coronavirus (COVID-19), we also need to consider how these changes to our daily lives will affect our allergies.

 Washing your hands